 Some recipes say to remove the purple skin after cooking.
 That's nuts.
 The skin and the gelatinous, almost fatty layer under it are some of the best parts of the octopus.
 The kind of people who remove that are the same ones who pull the paper-thin brown and crisp skin off roast chicken and push it to the side of their plate.
 Please, I beg you, don't be one of those people.

-Medium Speed: How to Cook Octopus in a Pot on the Stovetop
+How To Cook Octopus in a Pot on the Stove (Medium Speed)

 Humans have been boiling octopus for about as long as we've been eating it.
 It works.
 But there are still some ideas out there about how to make it work better.
 I experimented with a couple approaches: with and without a cork in the pot, and using a cold versus hot start.
 All my octopus samples reached tenderness in the same amount of time—about one hour—and I couldn't spot a lick of difference among them.